CallmeHongmaybe/vue-mapbox-template/README.md

 # road-trip-planner

-This template should help get you started developing with Vue 3 in Vite.
+This template comes with Mapbox JS packaged with Vue that allows you to control map events and markers seamlessly, along with authentication and storage services from Firebase.

 ## Recommended IDE Setup